Human Resources

 Developing digital human resources to promote Digital Transformation (DX)

-In 2021, the Group formulated DX Vision 2030 to promote the development of DX as a pillar of its growth strategy.
+In 2021, we formulated DX Vision 2030 to promote the development of DX as a pillar of our growth strategy.
 We will strive to achieve a sustainable society a reality by maximizing the benefits of digital technology.

 We have also formulated a succession plan for Group Masters in each field, and have linked the succession plan to business reinforcement and human resource development, which will strengthen our competitive edge.